AndreaNardinocchi/placemark/README.md

 ![alt text](image-29.png)

-Hence, once we create a new user in our local environment documentation http://localhost:3000/documentation#/api/postApiUsers :
+At this point, once a new user is created in our local environment documentation http://localhost:3000/documentation#/api/postApiUsers :

 ![alt text](image-30.png)